 Avoid making the interview about why you love the WFA policy

-We get it, the only reason why you’re applying for the job is the Work from Anywhere policy, but… you would be wise not to make your whole interview gravitate around this.
+We get it, the only reason why you’re applying for the job is the Work from Anywhere policy, but… we recommend trying not to make your whole interview gravitate around this.

-Nick used to hire globally for her team and it was frustrating when a candidate replied to the usual “Why do you want to work for us” question with “I love your WFA policy and I think this job would suit me perfectly because of it”.
+Nick used to hire globally for her team and it was frustrating when a candidate replied to the usual “Why do you want to work for us” question only with “I love your WFA policy”.
 It says nothing about how you can help the company as a professional and it gives the impression you’re only interested in the benefits the company offers.

 It may sound like super obvious advice, but this is a golden one.